Abirami33/news_analyzer/README.md

 # news_analyzer
-A news paragraph from 'TimesOfIndia' is taken as a sample and analysis on news is done.
+A news paragraph from **TimesOfIndia** is taken as a sample and analysis on news is done.

 - The topics on which the news is circling around is analysed.
 - And then sentimental analysis on those paragraph is also done.